-- 1. Log into the Certification Preparation course in BBLearn and enroll in your correct certification group through the Join Your Program link.
+- 1. Log into the Certification Preparation course in Blackboard and enroll in your correct certification group through the Join Your Program link.
 All information for Benchmark 1 will be under the Benchmark 1 link. - 2.
 Read through the Teacher Education Handbook including the Code of Ethics - 3.
 Complete Admission to the College of Education application using the link found in the Certification Preparation course. - 4.
 Write a 500-word essay, which meets or exceeds standards on the rubric provided in the Certification Preparation course, to the following writing prompt: My Philosophy of Education. - 5.
-Submit your Benchmark 1 Score report showing 50% or better on the diagnostic exam or less than 50% on your diagnostic exam plus completion of 50% of designated tutorials for the content in your certification area.

-All diagnostic and practice exams must be completed in a monitored/proctored setting.
-Check the Teacher Education calendar for exam dates or contact your advisor for more information.

-6. Make sure DegreeWorks (in MyInfo) has your correct major/specialization.
-If it does not, submit a Program Change Request Form to Student Central.
+Submit your Benchmark 1 Score report showing 50% or better on the diagnostic exam or less than 50% on your diagnostic exam plus completion of 50% of designated tutorials for the content in your certification area. - All diagnostic and practice exams must be completed in a monitored/proctored setting.
+Check the Teacher Education calendar for exam dates or contact your advisor for more information. - 6.
+Make sure DegreeWorks (in MyInfo) has your correct major/specialization.
+If it does not, contact your Student Central Academic Planner.